| Home | > | List of families | > | Convolvulaceae | > | Ipomoea | > | gracilisepala |

 | Red data list status: | |

-| Insects (whose larvae eat this species): | |
+| Insects associated with this species: | |

 | Spot characters: | Display spot characters for this species |